Bispectrum¶

 Color of the amplitude contours.

-Azimuthal angles in the bispectrum plane to extract slices at.
-Multiple slices are returned if thetas is an array.
+Quantity Azimuthal angles in the bispectrum plane to extract slices at.
+Multiple slices are returned if

-The width around the angle in the bispectrum plane.
-If multiple angles are given, delta_thetas must match the length of thetas.
+Quantity The width around the angle in the bispectrum plane.
+If multiple angles are given,

 The radial size of the bins used to create the slice.